spsforks/ziglang-zig-wiki/Contributing.md

  1. Pulling upstream changes and rebuilding.
     - In this case use `git pull && ninja install`.
 Expected wait: about 10 minutes.
  2. Building from source after making local changes.
-    - In this case use `stage3/bin/zig build -p stage4 -Dno-lib`.
+    - In this case use `stage3/bin/zig build -p stage4 -Denable-llvm -Dno-lib`.
 Expected wait: about 1 minute.

 This leaves you with two builds of Zig: